 I've had the unique opportunity to experience remote team meetings for organizations both large (150 people) and small (less than 10 people).
-While remote team meetings are similar to in-person meetings in many ways, they also differ in a few key areas.
+While a remote meeting is similar to an in-person meeting in many ways, they also differ in a few key areas.

-A key overarching theme to remote team meetings is to understand that fewer meetings are a good thing.
-A key piece of remote work (especially with a geographically distributed team) is that people have different schedules.
+A key overarching theme to remote team meetings is to understand that fewer remote meetings are a good thing.
+A key piece of remote working (especially with a geographically distributed team) is that remote employees have different schedules.
 The more meetings you have, the more rigid the work environment becomes.

 For example, let's say an engineer likes to wake up early in the morning and get started working right away.
 You (the boss) are in a different time zone, and schedule meetings when it makes the most sense for you.

 So what happens?
 You just scheduled meetings twelve hours into the workday of a remote team member.
 Is that ideal?
 Or beneficial?
 It may be ideal for you, but it may be terrible timing for a coworker.
 The more meetings you schedule, the more likely this is to happen!

 Please note: it's impossible to be convenient for everyone on your distributed team or virtual team at all times.
 However, if you focus your energy on a few meetings per week for your entire team, you can mitigate that situation.

 Another high-level building block for remote team meetings: Think about the purpose of the meeting.
 Is it for information sharing?
 Or is it to collaborate/whiteboard with other members of the team?
 Understanding the purpose and creating a meeting agenda is a big help.

 If the majority of remote meetings are for information sharing, I'd encourage you to cut back and share information asynchronously instead.
 For example, if you have daily standups or another recurring meeting, and it doesn't prompt collaboration, consider doing virtual stand-up meetings.